appdev-lessons/rails-on-render/content.md

 ## Deploying a non-database Rails app

+These are the first steps you should take to deploy any Rails app on Render; even ones like "Rock, Paper, Scissors" that don't have a database.

 ### Update the `render.yaml` file

 As in the previous render guide, let's set up the `render.yaml` file in your project repository.
 This file tells Render how to manage your app's deployment.